Preparing Your Pressure Washer for Winter

 How to Winterize a Pressure Washer

 The following quick and easy steps need to be taken each time your machine is stored for more than 30 days.
-If ignored, you could break your pump, damage internal components or worse.
+You could break your pump, damage internal components, or worse if ignored.

-Stabilize the Gasoline It's important to add Fuel Stabilizerto the fuel tank to make sure the gas doesn't clog the fuel lines during storage.
+It's important to add Fuel Stabilizer to the fuel tank to make sure the gas doesn't clog the fuel lines during storage.
 Add the stabilizer according to the manufacturer's directions.
 Run the engine for 2 minutes to circulate the stabilizer throughout the fuel system, then shut it down.

 Squeeze the trigger of the spray gun to relieve any trapped pressure and set the lock.
 Disconnect and dry all attachments, putting them away in their proper place.
 There may still be leftover water in the pump.
 This can be taken care of by pulling the recoil handle a few times.